philtelco/philtelco.github.io/index.md

 We're building an amateur phone collective in Philadelphia!
 Are you a hacker, artist, or engineer?
 We need your help!

-Philtel is looking to install new (to us) payphones within the city of Philadelphia.
+PhilTel is looking to install new (to us) payphones within the city of Philadelphia.
 Any payphone installed will be completely free-to-use, allowing the user to place calls within North America.
 Additionally, we would like to provide various experiences and services through the phones; these could be as simple as voicemail, fun as a phone number that randomly calls other payphones, or as complex as an integration with phone collectors' networks to allow [phone-phreaking](https://en.wikipedia.org/wiki/Phreaking){:target="_blank"} and exploration!

 Want to know how we are building the network?
 Check out the [about](../about) page!

-Philtel was founded in June 2022 and was inspired by [Futel](http://futel.net/).
+PhilTel was founded in June 2022 and was inspired by [Futel](http://futel.net/){:target="_blank"}.

-We hope to have our first payphone installed in the coming months!
+**Our first payphone will be installed at [Iffy Books](https://iffybooks.net){:target="_blank"} on December 17th!
+See the event page [here](https://iffybooks.net/event/philtel-free-payphone/){:target="_blank"}!**